Building and construction management graduates possess technical knowledge and professional skills highly sought after by employers

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Make the most of any work placements you do as many companies use them as a way to recruit future employees.
-Placements also provide a good opportunity to find out more about the structure of the industry and the skills and qualities needed for entry to particular jobs.
+Make the most of any work placements you do as companies may use them as a way to recruit future employees.
+Placements also provide a good opportunity to find out more about the structure of the industry and the skills and qualities that you need for particular jobs.

-Temporary work with a relevant company can also be useful for making contacts and networking.
+Temporary work with a relevant company can also be useful for networking.
 Check firms' websites for details or apply speculatively.
-For contact information for quantity surveyors, try the RICS Find a Surveyor facility.

 Search for placements and find out more about work experience and internships.

-The UK construction industry is dominated by SMEs (small and medium-sized enterprises) with a relatively small number of larger companies.
+The UK construction industry is dominated by small and medium-sized enterprises (SMEs) with a relatively small number of larger companies.
 The private sector is a major source of employment.
 Local government and government bodies also offer employment opportunities.

 Typical employers include:

 - design and build companies;

 - civil engineering contractors;

 - building and project management companies or consultancies;